 Effective Student Discipline: Keeping Kids in Class

-In some districts, out-of-school suspensions (OSS) are imposed on more than twenty percent of the school population annually.
-Moreover, OSS is disproportionately imposed on black students, poor students and special education students, up to three times as often.
-Not surprisingly, schools districts with high OSS rates tend to have lower than average graduation rates.
+Our 2011 report, Effective School Discipline: Keeping Kids in Class, shows wide variability in student discipline among Georgia's 180 school districts.
+In some districts, out-of-school suspension (OSS) is imposed on more than twenty percent of the school population annually.
+Excessive school disciplinary action disproportionately impacts disadvantaged youth, especially young black males.
+OSS, for instance, is imposed up to three times as often on black students, poor students and special education students.
+Not surprisingly, school districts with high OSS rates tend to have lower than average graduation rates.